Your Future is Worth

 The charges may also depend on whether it is a state- or federal-level case.
 Just one felony charge is serious, but if you’re facing multiple charges, you need the experience and knowledge of a criminal defense attorney who deals with white-collar crimes.

-Do I Need an Attorney?
+Do I Need an Embezzlement Attorney in Florida?

 Any time you are facing criminal charges, the answer to this question is a resounding yes.
 While your first call after arrest should definitely be to a criminal defense attorney, you should speak with a lawyer as soon as you are aware that there is an investigation going on.
 It’s common for detectives to want to speak with you or ask you questions in an attempt to build evidence before they formally charge you, and talking with authorities without an attorney present can cause great harm to your case later on.
 Once you’ve been arrested, hiring a defense attorney may help you avoid having to stay in jail while you await trial, as they can ask the judge that you be released on bond.